HOW TO: Engage teams during restructures

 Today’s article is for anybody who might be a business leader, HR Manager, Change Manager, Project Manager who might be going through organisational change or leading organisational change, whether that's an operating model change or just a team reshuffle.

-I'm Lata Hamilton, the Founder and Head Coach of Passion Pioneers.
-I'm an accredited Change Manager, NLP Practitioner, and Career Change Coach.
-And this is the fifth article in our 15-part Reimagine Restructures Blog Series.
+I'm Lata Hamilton, Change Leadership and Confidence expert.
+And this is the fifth article in my 15-part Reimagine Restructures Blog Series.
 So here’s three ideas for you to keep engagement high during restructures, given that it’s such a time of uncertainty.
 These tools and techniques have more of a coaching and NLP kind of vibe to them, and you can use and harness them in your next organisational change.

 IDEA #1: Set that vision